parthasen/systemPipeR/README.md

 others.
 An important feature is support for running command-line software, such as NGS aligners, on both single machines or compute clusters.
 This includes both interactive job submissions or batch submissions to queuing systems of clusters (tested only with Torque).
+Efficient handling of complex sample sets and experimental designs is facilitated by well defined sample definitions which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.

 ### Usage
 Instructions for running _systemPipeR_ are given in the